taisazero/taisazero/README.md

 - 🌟 **Impact:** Brought accessible code generation to developers worldwide

 ### [Socratic Debugging Benchmark](https://github.com/taisazero/socratic-debugging-benchmark)
-A benchmark for evaluating AI systems on their ability to engage in Socratic dialogue for debugging.
+A benchmark for evaluating AI systems on their ability to engage in Socratic dialogue for debugging Python code.
-- 🔧 **Tech Stack:** Python, NLP, Educational AI
 - 📚 **Research:** Part of my dissertation work on Computational Socratic Dialogue